liamhowlett/fabric-rti-livesurvey/README.md

 <img width="1849" height="913" alt="image" src="https://github.com/user-attachments/assets/fb8a26cf-556b-4e07-9dc2-5d9750e3c9d9" />

-### 🔹 Step 6: Create the real time dashboard
+### 🔹 Step 6: Create the Real-Time Dashboard
 Now data is streaming successfully into your Eventhouse, it's time to visualise it.
-Usually we turn to Power BI for anything to do with visuals, but Power BI is not really built for true real time, so instead we're going to use an RTI Dashboard.
+Usually we turn to Power BI for anything to do with visuals, but Power BI is not really built for true real time, so instead we're going to use a Real-Time Dashboard.
 > [!NOTE]
-> The visual capabilities in an RTI Dashboard are relatively basic.
+> The visual capabilities in a Real-Time Dashboard are relatively basic.
 If you are looking to use the more advanced report functionality in Power BI, but still want a real time feel, then you could consider looking at Page Auto Refresh against DirectQuery, but note that this could potentially be an expensive and inefficient solution if designed poorly.

 - Open your Eventhouse and KQL Database
 - Click 'Real-Time Dashboard' in the top menu bar and give it a name